 While the Internet of Things (IoT) may be a big data application geared toward the future, it’s still a monumental use case that could have more impact than anything that came before.
 The IoT is all about collecting vast amounts of data, analyzing it, and providing new services and insights.
 The range of possibilities that the IoT offers is nearly endless, from exercise wearables tracking how many calories people burn to connected cars able to drive themselves and avoid accidents and heavy traffic.
 All of this is made possible with big data and recent advances in analytics.

-Related to the Internet of Things, predictive support involves sensors placed within equipment that collects data on how the mechanism is performing.
+Related to the Internet of Things, predictive support involves sensors placed within the equipment that collects data on how the mechanism is performing.
 With this information, analytics can with great accuracy predict when the equipment is likely to fail.
 This puts companies in an advantageous position to anticipate problems and act before they become big issues.
 Whether it means performing repairs or ordering parts, the amount of possible downtime is greatly reduced.
 Southwest Airlines, for example, uses predictive support for their planes.
 With big data, the airline can identify when a malfunction might occur and address the problem before it turns into a significant safety issue.

 While video games may seem like an odd area for a useful big data application, it’s actually prime territory for analytics and data science.
 Many video and computer games have turned to a free-to-play model with extra incentives for players who choose to pay for additional content (often referred to as microtransactions).
-Figuring out what content gamers will open their wallets for is a role for big data.
+Figuring out what content gamers will open their wallets for is a role of big data.

-At the same time, behavioral analytics can tell gamemakers what players do with their time in the game, which can lead to improvements that will keep them coming back for more.
+At the same time, behavioral analytics can tell game makers what players do with their time in the game, which can lead to improvements that will keep them coming back for more.
 It’s all in an effort to optimize the in-game experience and keep them playing for many months and even years after the game is first released.
 Equally important is how big data can then be used by game developers to create new games, ones that have been designed with gamer behavior in mind.
 The end result could be games that stand the test of time and remain popular and profitable for years.

 Quicker Medical Trials

 One big data use case often overlooked is the way in which big data can be used to reduce the amount of time needed to get a product to market.
-Drug companies have been able to employ big data analytics to cut down on the amount of time it takes to conduct clinical trials, since big data allows them to perform simulations.
+Drug companies have been able to employ big data analytics to cut down on the amount of time it takes to conduct clinical trials since big data allows them to perform simulations.
 One company — Bristol-Myers Squibb — says they were able to reduce clinical trial time by a whopping 98 percent.
-The result has lead to optimal dosing levels, safer drugs, and fewer patient blood samples — a preferable choice for everyone involved.
+The result has to lead to optimal dosing levels, safer drugs, and fewer patient blood samples — a preferable choice for everyone involved.
 This also means getting potentially life-saving drugs to the market more quickly.